KCL-BMEIS/OOP/week1.md

 # Command-line tips & tricks

-Typing long commands over and over again can quickly get tiresome
+Typing long commands over and over again can quickly get tiresome.

---

 Thankfully, modern command interpreters provide handy shortcuts to make life easier
 - please get used to them as early as you can!